robocin/SoccerAnalyzer/README.md

 ### mean_stamina.py

 - Given a path to a directory containing one or mutiple .csv files, plot a line graph of the mean stamina of each team.
+  - Interactive: Click on the lines in the legend to toggle its visibility
 - Usage: python3 mean_stamina.py <ABSOLUTE_PATH_TO_YOUR_DIRECTORY_HERE>